camilamaia/factory-boy-best-practices/README.md

 1. Fixtures should be used only to wrap factories

+1. Use fixtures to wrap factories to avoid duplication

-1. Avoid sharing fixtures among different files
+1. Avoid sharing factories or fixtures among different files

 1. get_or_create should be used only for unique keys